kevquirk/kq-jekyll/_posts/2022/2022-12-16-can-i-use-data-files.md

 ---
-title: Can I Use A Data File?
+title: Can I Use Data Files?
 description: One of the things I really miss from my days using Jekyll, is the use of data files.
 Can this be done in WordPress?
 image: assets/images/brutal-feature-image.webp
 category: [Meta, Notes]